 - Forell | Elsesser provided structural engineering services for the seismic upgrade of this 1908, 97,000 s.f.
 13-story building.
 Listed on the National Register of Historic Places, 201 Post Street is a steel-framed, brick infill with a historic terra cotta facade.

 - The retrofit scheme is a combination of ductile concrete moment frames and shotcrete shear walls.
 The basement utilizes a system of outrigger walls and a spread footing that is being transformed into a mat slab to distribute load for even settlement.
-Other structural work includes a steel framed parapet brace, window washing rail support, mechanical platforms and exterior fire escape stairwell.
-The building houses offices at the upper floors and retail at the street level.
+Other structural work includes a steel-framed parapet brace, window washing rail support, mechanical platforms, and exterior fire escape stairwell.
+The building houses offices on the upper floors and retail at the street level.
 The building also has a basement level that extends beneath the sidewalk.

 - Ultimately a combination of the concrete shear wall at the “back” wall next to the adjacent property, and concrete moment frames on the remaining 3 sides were used.
 Upturned concrete beams above the floors were used for ease of construction, which made the rebar placement a lot easier compared to conventional frames.
 During the retrofitting process, the brick facade was anchored to the new concrete wall and frames.

 Forell/Elsesser provided structural engineering services for the seismic upgrade of this 1908, 97,000 s.f.
 13-story building.Customized Solution